-One of the most interesting features of this dog is their climbing ability.
+One of the most interesting features of this dog is its climbing ability.
 Since they were originally bred in the mountainous Malaysian villages, they are adept at finding their way to the top of even your largest pieces of furniture.

-In fact, the Telomian is often most comfortable when they have the high ground.
+The Telomian is often most comfortable when they have the high ground.
 You will often find them sleeping on your top bunk or curled up on a bookshelf.

 Unfortunately, these dogs were considered to be bad luck by the Malaysians, and are often the victims of neglect and slaughter in their home country.

 This makes them a very rare breed, and they are hard to find anywhere outside of America.

 Telomian Puppies – Before You Buy…